 Set a budget

 When you’re living away from your family home there will be a number of outgoings you probably didn’t have to think about before.
 You need to start budgeting.
 Spreadsheets will become your new best friend.
-With a little help from Excel’s magic cell formulas, you can input your total allowance for the month, then minus off your compulsory outgoings (these are things like rent, petrol and household bills) and you’re left with your disposable budget.
+With a little help from Excel’s magic cell formulas, you can input your total allowance for the month, then minus off your compulsory outgoings (these are things like rent, petrol, and household bills) and you’re left with your disposable budget.
 Is your Netflix subscription an essential?
 Are you saving for a holiday?
 It’s mundane, but an essential part of living independently.
 It’s vital to keep on top of your bills too.
-Read this for some easy-to-follow tips.

 Get the right balance